February 5, 2026

 This overview is especially helpful if:

-• You’re considering neurofeedback but feel unsure or nervous
+• you’re considering neurofeedback but feel unsure or nervous

-• You’re highly sensitive or easily overwhelmed
+• you’re highly sensitive or easily overwhelmed

-• You’re a parent wondering if your child can tolerate it
+• you’re a parent wondering if your child can tolerate it

-• You’re caring for someone older and want safety and clarity
+• you’re caring for someone older and want safety and clarity

-• You’ve heard mixed or confusing descriptions and want something grounded
+• you’ve heard mixed or confusing descriptions and want something grounded

 Neurofeedback should never feel mysterious or intimidating.
 You deserve to understand what’s happening before you decide whether it’s a fit.